Full Formatting Service

 Complex Tables

-• Formatting complex tables, i.e. long tables (extending over 2 full pages); tables with merged data cells; tables with multiple paragraphs of text or multiple numerical values inside individual cells; tables comprising multiple joined tables; tables with coloured or shaded cells
+- Formatting complex tables, i.e. long tables (extending over 2 full pages); tables with merged data cells; tables with multiple paragraphs of text or multiple numerical values inside individual cells; tables comprising multiple joined tables; tables with coloured or shaded cells

-• Re-structuring/resizing tables to fit wide tables within page boundaries, manipulating positioning of data elements or paragraphs of text to achieve correct horizontal alignment of related data across columns.
+Typical cost: $25 per complex table - Re-structuring/resizing tables to fit wide tables within page boundaries, manipulating positioning of data elements or paragraphs of text to achieve correct horizontal alignment of related data across columns.

-• Creating a customised table style, e.g. a special colour scheme for text or borders, or decorative features such as alternating (banded) row or column colours.
+Typical cost: $25 per corrected table - Creating a customised table design, e.g. a special colour scheme for text or borders, or decorative features such as alternating colours (‘banding’) between adjacent rows or columns.
 Note: This is a very unusual requirement.
 Normally my standard table style does the job perfectly.

-Typical cost: $50 per new style
+Typical cost: $50 per new table design.

 Table data imports from Excel

-• Importing table data from Excel spreadsheets then reformatting/restructuring them to match the style of other native Word tables in the thesis.
+- Importing table data from Excel spreadsheets then reformatting/restructuring them to match the style of other native Word tables in the thesis.

 Complex (multi-element) Figures

-• Converting multi-element complex graphics (that you’ve built within Word) into simple scalable images.
+- Converting multi-element complex graphics (that you’ve built within Word) into simple scalable images.

-• Formatting image galleries (i.e. a grid or matrix of images).
+Typical cost: $25 per complex graphic - Formatting image galleries (i.e. a grid or matrix of images).

-Typical cost: $25 per gallery (up to 12 grid cells); $50 (above 12 grid cells)
+Typical cost: $25 per gallery (up to 12 grid cells); $50 (above 12 grid cells) - Redesigning or enhancing graphics.

 Note: This is a labour-intensive activity.
 I’m very happy to do it for you, but economically it’s to your advantage to have your graphics well-designed and finalised before they come to me.